barbarer/py4e-int/_sources/conditional/peer_int.rst

     :feedback_d: Try again.
 You can get a right result but grade < 90 in elif (grade >= 80) and (grade < 90) is redundant because elif block will be executed only if if block is not satisfied.
     :feedback_e: Try again.
 There are three different conditions and output: grade > 90 --> 'You got an A!'; 80 <= grade < 90 --> 'You got a B!'; grade < 80 --> 'You got something else'.
 Considering to use the 'if...elif...else' structure to distinguish these conditions.

-    Rewrite this code using Elif
+    Which of the following rewrites this code using Elif?

       .. sourcecode:: python